kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0063 Certification  flight crewmembers other than pilots.md

 The above subjects, except Theory of Flight and Aerodynamics, and Regulations must apply to the same type of airplane in which the student flight engineer is to receive flight training.

-\(3\) Flight Course Outline. (i) The flight training curriculum must include at least 10 hours of flight instruction in an airplane specified in §63.37(a).
+\(3\) Flight Course Outline. (i) The flight training curriculum must include at least 10 hours of flight instruction in an airplane specified in [[Volume 2/D Airmen/0063 Certification  flight crewmembers other than pilots.md#§63.37   Aeronautical experience requirements.|§63.37]](a).
 The flight time required for the practical test may not be credited as part of the required flight instruction.

 \(ii\) All of the flight training must be given in the same type airplane.